- 1. Name of the medicinal product

 Uncommon: confusional state, irritability

-Not known: restlessness, aggression, delusion, anger, psychoses, abnormal behaviour, somnambulism (see section 4.4), dependence (withdrawal symptoms, or rebound effects may occur after treatment discontinuation), libido disorder, depression (see section 4.4).
+Not known: restlessness, aggression, delusion, anger, psychoses, abnormal behaviour, somnambulism (see section 4.4), dependence (withdrawal symptoms, or rebound effects may occur after treatment discontinuation), libido disorder, depression (see section 4.4), euphoric mood.

 Most of these psychiatric undesirable effects are related to paradoxical reactions.